RealistikOsu/performance-service/README.md

 ### Requirements
 - The Rust toolchain installed (mainly `cargo`) for compilation.
-- A RabbitMQ instance (can be created by simply running `docker run -p 5672:5672 rabbitmq`)

 ### Compilation
 To compile it, use the following command if you want simply use it for testing.
 This will reduce compile times.